nhemerling/burnt-toast-client/README.md

 ## Tech Stack

-This app was bootstrapped using React.js, and also uses npm packages jwt-decode, classnames, and jest.
+This app was bootstrapped using React.js, HTML, CSS.

 ## Where Components Live